gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terraform-code-dry.md

 ### Working with lock files

 Terraform 0.14 introduced lock files.
-These should mostly "just work" with Terragrunt version v0.27.0 and above: that is, the lock file will be generated next to your `terragrunt.hcl`, and you should check it into version control.
+These should mostly "just work" with Terragrunt version v0.27.0 and above: that is, the lock file (`.terraform.lock.hcl`) will be generated next to your `terragrunt.hcl`, and you should check it into version control.
 See the [Lock File Handling docs]({{site.baseurl}}/docs/features/lock-file-handling/) for more details.

 ### Important gotcha: Terragrunt caching